servicebinding/spec/README.md

 1. Services deployed directly to k8s / OpenShift (using a k8s Deployment)
 1. Services deployed outside of k8s (in a VM or via a Cloud service)

+For a service to be bindable it **should** provide:
+* a ConfigMap that contains the name (or pattern) of the Secret holding the binding data, and describes metadata associated with each of the items referenced in the Secret.

+For a service to be bindable it **must** provide:
+* a Secret that contains the binding data (see section #2)
+* a reference in one of its deployable resources that points to either its ConfigMap (recommended) or Secret (minimum).

+The reference's location and format depends on the scenarios (1-4 above)

+1. OLM-based - Using a statusDescriptor in the CSV to hold the reference to the ConfigMap / Secret
+  * x-descriptors:
+    - urn:alm:descriptor:io.kubernetes:ConfigMap
+    - servicebinding:ConfigMap
+  * x-descriptors:
+    - urn:alm:descriptor:io.kubernetes:Secret
+    - servicebinding:Secret

+2. Operator-based (without OLM) - An annotation in the Operator's CRD
+  * The annotation is in the form of:
+    * `servicebinding/configMap: <bindable-configmap>`
+    * `servicebinding/secret: <bindable-secret>`

+3. Deploymented-based (no Operator) - An annotation in the Deployment's CR
+  * The annotation is in the form of:
+    * `servicebinding/configMap: <bindable-configmap>`
+    * `servicebinding/secret: <bindable-secret>`

+4. External service - An annotation in the local ConfigMap or Secret that bridges the external service
+  * The annotation is in the form of:
+    * `servicebinding/configMap: self`
+    * `servicebinding/secret: self`

 ### 2. Service Binding Schema

 *  What is the schema of a Service Binding object / structure.